 Highest-End (and some crazy prices)

 This is where covers cost $1000-$2000.
 That’s a common rate for cover designers working with bigger Publishing companies.
 It can be argued that it makes little difference from previous tier design-wise, but there are some designers who are definitely worth that (and for books with a big promotional budget, cover quality makes an even bigger impact on ROI since they spend more on ads which means cover has bigger impact).

 Not many indies go this route.
 Not only prices, but the design process is also different when working for trad. published books (designers have way more time to make the cover and have to read the book often, which makes the process longer than working in indie books).

 Premade Book Covers

 A more recent option for indies has been Premade Book Covers.
 They are cheaper than custom made covers, often as good if the designer has high skill level.

 Just as with Custom Covers, extremes are not what’s most used.
-Super cheap Premades will be from amateur designers (who also have lower custom cover prices too) and most expensive ones better be super good covers (and not just stock image + text slapped on it).
+Super cheap Premades will come from amateur designers (who also have lower custom cover prices too) and most expensive ones better be super good covers (aka. not just stock image + text slapped on it).
 It’s hard to justify big prices for premades if they are not illustrations or intricate manipulation work.
-Illustrated (or digitally painted) premade book covers are becoming more common too even tho they are priced above $150 and sometimes over $300 even (certain genres).

 The prices have been rising last few years, sometimes due to stock photo price increase.
 Tough to say if they will keep rising.
 I don’t think they will since marketing books is getting harder and harder so cover costs can’t go up all the time.